On discretely structured growth models and their moments: Example closures

 As expected, these constitute a closed system of moment equations for $\{\mu_0,\mu_1,\mu_2\}$ when combined with \cref{eq: simple examples: effective logistic}, along with the closed subsystems $\{\mu_0,\mu_1\}$ and even $\{\mu_0\}$.
 Hence, we have explicit closures at orders $K\in\{0,1,2\}$ for this system, and the above analysis predicts similar closures for all $K$.
 We illustrate the evolution of the first three moments in \cref{fig: moments of model A}a, along with a phase portrait of the closed dynamics of $\mu_0$ and $\mu_1$ in \cref{fig: moments of model A}b.

-Model B of \cref{sec: examples: simple}, however, is qualitatively different: as the flux rate is constant and nonzero for $j\neq N$, any polynomial representation is of degree at least $N$.
-Hence, even the evolution equation governing its first-order moment $\mu_1$ will contain a dependence on a moment of order $N$ or higher, so that the only possible closure is the trivial closure of \cref{sec: trivial closure}.
-Thus, perhaps surprisingly, apparent simplicity is not sufficient to yield low-order closures in structured growth models.
+Model B of \cref{sec: examples: simple}, however, is qualitatively different: as the flux rate is constant and nonzero for $j\neq N$, a polynomial of degree at least $N$ is required to interpolate it.
+Hence, even the evolution equation governing its first-order moment $\mu_1$ will contain a dependence on a moment of order $N$ or higher, so that the only possible closures are that at order $K=0$ or the trivial closure of \cref{sec: trivial closure}.
+Thus, perhaps surprisingly, apparent simplicity is not sufficient to yield non-trivial low-order closures in structured growth models.